Updating records

 When you want to modify a specific sub-resource, such as an address, the requestedAction field comes into play.

-Set it to MODIFY to indicate that this sub-resource needs to be updated.
+to indicate that this sub-resource needs to be updated.

 This granular approach ensures that only the specified changes are applied without affecting other parts of the record.